 Spending a lot of money on a wedding doesn’t augur a lasting union, either.
 In fact, spending more than $20,000 is correlated with higher divorce rates.
 As The Atlantic says, “A strong marriage … is an intentional one” but “expensive rings and ceremonies don’t yield happier unions.”

-In truth, every time a couple ties the knot, they should be telling themselves, “This thing is so crazy it just might work.”
 In this light, what is arguably completely nuts is the huge expense and tedious attention to detail that American culture encourages people to put into celebrating a union with a 40-50% percent likelihood of failure.
 In truth, every time a couple ties the knot, they should be telling themselves, “This thing is so crazy it just might work.”

 Don’t get me wrong: I love weddings, fancy, homey and everything in between.
 I have been to a rehearsal dinner held on the family yacht, and to a laid-back reception at a state park that involved little more than shelter and potato salad.
 Few other celebrations in our lives match a wedding’s joyful diversity.
 When else do you get to share a dance floor with toddlers, grandmas, college classmates and burgeoning, ill-advised hookups?
 At a wedding, you get to embrace every stage of human life.